October 10, 2019

-Today was a good session as I have felt that I am at a good space skills wise.
+Today was a good session, as I have felt that I am at reasonable space skills-wise.
 For once, my bowling improved in consistency, occasionally straying in line or length.
-Not only my run-up was smoother, I was able to land a ball on a length bowling wicket to wicket and occasionally getting the ball to swing away from the right-handers.
+Not only was my run-up smoother, but I was also able to land a ball on a length bowling wicket to wicket and sometimes getting the ball to swing away from the right-handers.
 This was the line of attack I attempted with some success last week.
 But today, I was making life hard for a few batters by either hitting their edge or beating it.
-In particular, I gave Patty Sadlier, the C2 grade/4th XI captain a tough work over.
+In particular, I gave Patty Sadlier, the C2 grade/4th XI captain, a tough work over.
 I suppose that might be one way to get selected.

 The only downside was the surface that we were training on due to the school holidays.
-The outfield in particular was very sandy which I noticed while I was warming up by throwing at a single stump.
+The outfield, in particular, was very sandy, which I noticed while I was warming up by throwing at a single stump.
 While it wasn’t affecting my run-up, the sandy surface didn’t allow me to accelerate my run-up.
-Moreover, it was tricky running on sand during catching practice after having a hit with the bat.
-Catching, in particular of the high-ball kind was tricky but some advice particularly from the higher grade players allowed me to finish my fielding stint on a high note.
-The advice I got was to set up a stable base by attempting to run quickly to where the ball could possibly land.
+Moreover, it was tricky running on the sand during catching practice after having a hit with the bat.
+Catching, in particular of the high-ball kind, was tricky, but some advice, particularly from the higher grade players, allowed me to finish my fielding stint on a high note.
+The information I got was to set up a stable base by attempting to sprint to where the ball could possibly land.
 It was the same advice that Mick Delaney gave me at the time while I was in Ginninderra.
-But it seems the advice had been forgotten.
+But it seems the lesson had been forgotten.

 As it turned out, my spell to Patty Sadlier did my selection no harm as I was picked to play in his side in C2s.
-I found out through a Facebook post made by the club which indicated that there were four people making their debuts for the club.
+I found out through a Facebook post made by the club, which indicated that four people were making their debuts for the club.
 Surprisingly I wasn’t one of them.
 Thereby, I politely commented that it was my first game as well.
-They probably overlooked it but you cannot blame them for thinking that they felt I was around for a lot longer than since the preseason.
-Nevertheless the overall mutual feeling between myself and the club is pretty awesome ensuring that the decision to switch to this club was extremely justifiable.
+They probably overlooked it, but you cannot blame them for thinking that they felt I was around for a lot longer than since the preseason.
+Nevertheless, the overall mutual feeling between myself and the club is pretty awesome, ensuring that the decision to switch to this club was extremely justifiable.

 Andy ensured we got off a good start by rattling Clark’s stumps off the fourth ball on the innings.
-But he should have a second wicket within his initial four over spell when our appeal for caught behind against Dodds was turned down.
-I came on after Dan completed a wicketless five over spell for nine runs (including three wides before he bowled his first ever legal delivery).
-I tried to bring the ball back into the left handed Craig Fry which turned out to be a half-tracker but…. it didn’t rise striking him in-front of middle and off when he tried to pull.
-So I appealed and he was given out.
-As people say, “Shit takes wickets”.
-Cannot be anymore true.
+But he should have a second wicket within his initial four-over spell when our appeal for caught behind against Dodds was turned down.
+I came on after Dan completed a wicketless five-over spell for nine runs (including three wides before he bowled his first-ever legal delivery).
+I tried to bring the ball back into the left-handed Craig Fry, which turned out to be a half-tracker, but…. it didn’t rise striking him in front of middle and off when he tried to pull.
+So I appealed, and he was given out.
+As people say, “Shit takes wickets.”
+It cannot be any more accurate.

-As it turned out, it was to be my only success for the day but I should have at least finished better than figures of 1/13 off my four overs courtesy of some misfields.
+As it turned out, it was to be my only success for the day, but I should have at least finished better than figures of 1/13 off my four overs courtesy of some misfields.
 Nevertheless, Patty was pretty happy with my spell.
-Eddie Thomas had Ryan bowled off an inside edge which prompted an early drinks break.
-We were then slightly frustrated inspite of keeping the run rate in check but from 3/56, Brahma Lodge collapsed to 7/65.
+Eddie Thomas had Ryan bowled off an inside edge, which prompted early drinks to break.
+We were then slightly frustrated in spite of keeping the run rate in check, but from 3/56, Brahma Lodge collapsed to 7/65.

 Cam Fry tried to chance his arm at Don Kieu by hitting into the mid-on region where I was lurking at wide mid-on.
-So it went to me and I took it after an initial juggle.
-I at least, remembered to steady myself to take the chance, making sure all the efforts on Thursday paid off.
-I have taken both a wicket and a catch on my debut which was exactly the same sequence in my (then) debut for Adelaide University last season.
+So it went to me, and I took it after an initial juggle.
+I, at least, remembered to steady myself to take the chance, making sure all the efforts on Thursday paid off.
+I have taken both a wicket and a catch on my debut, which was precisely the same sequence in my (then) appearance for Adelaide University last season.

-Eddie continued to accumulate until he clipped a catch to square leg after making 23 which turned out to be our top score.
-With the assistance of ‘wides’, Lincoln Halton and Patty guided us over the finish line with a 40 run stand to ensure that we chase the runs down with at least 12 overs remaining.
-This ensured that Lincoln and myself made a winning start at the club.
+Eddie continued to accumulate until he clipped a catch to Square leg after making 23, which turned out to be our top score.
+With the assistance of ‘wides,’ Lincoln Halton and Patty guided us over the finish line with a 40 run stand to ensure that we chase the runs down with at least 12 overs remaining.
+This ensured that Lincoln and I made a winning start at the club.

-I myself enjoyed my first game.
-Thinking about it know not only I could improve my wrist position which might helped at least try to recreate the results from Thursday, I could also perhaps ditch the knee pads I’ve been wearing as a prevention measure against knee injuries which could at least improve my acceleration in my run-up.
+I enjoyed my first game.
+Thinking about it know I could not only improve my wrist position, which might help at least try to recreate the results from Thursday, I could also perhaps ditch the knee pads I’ve been wearing as a prevention measure against knee injuries which could at least improve my acceleration in my run-up.
 Considering I’ll be running on grass in training and in matches, I don’t think I’ll have any issues.

-It seems to me that having performed well in the game, I might be around in C2 for some time particularly with two day cricket about to get started next weekend.
+It seems to me that having performed well in the game, I might be around in C2 for some time, particularly with two-day cricket about to get started next weekend.
 I would like to be involved in that since my recent form within this format has been impressive for Ginninderra.
-Just have to wait and see but I should continue to train particularly on my bowling.
+I just have to wait and see, but I should continue to train, especially with my bowling.